1StSgt Marcus Wilson

-The new home will give Marcus the foundation to achieve his future plans and goals.
-An avid gardener, Marcus is looking forward to having a yard of his own to “put down roots”.
+The new home gives Marcus the foundation to achieve his future plans and goals.
+An avid gardener, Marcus is excited to have a yard of his own to “put down roots”.
 He has 26 potted fruit trees he plans to plant in the ground of his own yard.
-Marcus also says the new home will give him the time and financial stability to pursue his dream of opening up a nonprofit helping children with physical limitations.
+Marcus also says the new home gives him the time and financial stability to pursue his dream of opening up a nonprofit helping children with physical limitations.

 Originally from Arkansas, Marcus and his family are choosing to build their HFOT home in Southern California where they currently live.
 They have many close friends nearby and find the area to be Veteran-friendly.

 Marcus says he is grateful to HFOT’s donors and supporters for their generosity and kindness.
 “Thank you for the security and stability you have provided.
-Through your donations, you will give me back time.
+Through your donations, you have given me back time.
 I will use this time to heal and to nurture relationships, to share my story and encourage those like me,” he says.